heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 * `app` - (Required) The ID of the Heroku app
 * `buildpacks` - List of buildpack registry names and/or GitHub URLs
 * `source` - (Required) A block that specifies the source code to build & release:
-  * `checksum` - Hash of the source archive for verifying its integrity, `SHA256:e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`
+  * `checksum` - Hash of the source archive for verifying its integrity, auto-generated when `source.path` is set, `SHA256:e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`
+  * `path` - (Required unless `source.url` is set) Local path to the source archive for the app
-  * `url` (Required) - Location of the buildpack for the app.
-Either a GitHub URL or a [buildpack registry name/namespace](https://devcenter.heroku.com/articles/buildpack-registry)
+  * `url` - (Required unless `source.path` is set) `https` location of the source archive for the app
   * `version` - Use to track what version of your source originated this build.
-If you are creating builds from git-versioned source code, for example, the commit hash or release tag would be a good value to use for the version parameter.
+If you are creating builds from git-versioned source code, for example, the commit hash, or release tag would be a good value to use for the version parameter.
+* `source_path` - (Required unless `source` is set)

 ## Attributes Reference